Mintbase/Grants-Program/applications/parami-protocol.md

 ## Future Plans

-We will continue to build a more decentralized Ad platform for the Polkadot ecosystem.
+We will continue to build a more decentralized Ad platform for the Mintbase ecosystem.

 - Refine oracle implementation.
 Engage ad-specific validation into it, like an anti-spam check, visibility validation, and so on.
 - Introduce offchain-worker to verify ads and rewards